Jumio/mobile-sdk-ios/README.md

 This software is based in part on the work of the Independent JPEG Group.

 ## Copyright
-&copy; Jumio Corp.
-268 Lambert Avenue, Palo Alto, CA 94306
+&copy; Jumio Corporation, 395 Page Mill Road, Suite 150, Palo Alto, CA 94306

 The source code and software available on this website (“Software”) is provided by Jumio Corp. or its affiliated group companies (“Jumio”) "as is” and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
 In no event shall Jumio be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including but not limited to procurement of substitute goods or services, loss of use, data, profits, or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this Software, even if advised of the possibility of such damage.
 In any case, your use of this Software is subject to the terms and conditions that apply to your contractual relationship with Jumio.
 As regards Jumio’s privacy practices, please see our privacy notice available here: [Privacy Policy](https://www.jumio.com/legal-information/privacy-policy/).